Competitiveness Improvement Project

 Accelerate Wind Inc.'s 2021 project.

-These projects support the construction and installation of a production prototype of the full wind turbine system that is ready for field or dynamometer testing.
+These projects support the manufacturing of a full-scale prototype of the wind turbine system that is ready for prototype testing.

 Learn about: